ahzhao/yii2-ar-easy-cache/README.md

 namespace models;
 use components\yii2ArEasyCache\ActiveRecordCacheTrait;

-class Some extends \yii\db\ActiveRecord{
+class Some extends \yii\db\ActiveRecord
+{
 	use ActiveRecordCacheTrait;

-	//if you want config the cache
+	//if you want config the cache,override.
 	public static function cacheConfig()
     {
         return [